secretstartups/handbook/development/enablement/distribution/workflow.html.md

 ### Distribution Build tasks

-- Maintain all team pipelines for all projects
+- Maintain all team pipelines for all Distribution projects
 - Research for the support of new clouds, platforms, architecture, and components
 - Access controls, permissions, and CVE patches
 - Team infrastructure/resource management
+- Dependency updates
 - License management
 - Submissions to Partners for validations/certifications